Hilton Lease Extension - Free Consultation

 An extended lease has roughly the same value as a freehold

-It is conventional wisdom that a residential leasehold with over 100 years remaining is worth roughly the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a property with more than one hundred years remaining is worth approximately the same as a freehold.
+Where an additional 90 years added to any lease with more than 45 years remaining, the property will be equivalent in value to a freehold for decades to come.

 Lender Requirement